Step By Step Guide To Comply With GDPR

 5. Data Security

 Data security is the primary practice of protecting digital information from unlawful access, corruption, or theft.
 This involves implementing technical, organizational, and administrative measures to guard data throughout its lifecycle.
-It contains encryption, access controls, network security, and employee training to prevent data breaches and protect sensitive information.
+It contains encryption, access controls, network security, and employee training often supported by top AI security tools to prevent data breaches and protect sensitive information.

 6. Data Breach Notification